 Despite KOSHEEN going their separate ways in 2016, she has perpetuated a hugely successful career as a writer / solo artist scoring two UK No1 singles with DJ FRESH; one as an artist, the other as a co-writer.

-Sian kindly spoke to The Electricity Club about her route into the music industry, the formation of KOSHEEN and collaborative work.
+Sian kindly spoke about her route into the music industry, the formation of KOSHEEN and collaborative work.

 I was a member of a very big musical Welsh family.
 My grandfather’s house was the centre of our world and we would all be there, birthdays, Christmas and any other excuse for a gathering.
 It would inevitably turn into a musical occasion.
 Most of my cousins and relatives could play the piano or the violin.